India removes U.S. Embassy security barriers in spat

 "Refused to meet the visiting USA delegation in solidarity with our nation, protesting ill-treatment meted (out) to our lady diplomat in USA," Modi said in a tweet.

-A senior member of Modi's socially conservative party, currently the favorite to form the next government, said India should retaliate by putting partners of gay U.S. diplomats in the country behind bars.
+A senior member of Modi's socially conservative party, currently the favourite to form the next government, said India should retaliate by putting partners of gay U.S. diplomats in the country behind bars.

 India's Supreme Court last week effectively ruled homosexuality to be illegal.